 Building a Culture of Coaching to Create Agile Teams

-At best, our organizations have an onboarding process that helps the new team member find their desk, their way around the workplace and a written roadmap for training and success.
-Typically, what happens is the team member is shown their desk, the break room, signs new hire paperwork and then is encouraged to “dive in” bringing the skills and attitude they were hired for to the team.
+At best, our organizations have an onboarding process that helps the new team member find their desk, their way around the workplace, and a written roadmap for training and success.
+Typically, what happens is the team member is shown their desk, the break room, signs new hire paperwork, and then is encouraged to “dive in,” bringing the skills and attitude they were hired for to the team.

 Using a 3-step approach, we have increased employee retention and team performance an average of 35% within 6 to 9 months.
 Each step is vital to success and is equally important.
 The 3 steps are education, goal setting, and ongoing coaching.
 Each step has a strategic and tactical component that is easily implemented so the “how to” is easily defined and accomplished.
-With most things the “commitment” is the challenging part and the difference between success and failure.
+With most things, the “commitment” is the challenging part and the difference between success and failure.

 Our favorite tool for this process is DiSC Agile EQ™.
-Using this tool, a manager can easily look at their behaviors and the team member’s behaviors to identify where a mindset shift will support the tasks that are required for optimal performance.
-As certified consultants we work with managers to demonstrate the power of combining the personalized insights of DiSC® with active emotional intelligence development.
+Using this tool, a manager can easily look at their behavior and the team member’s behaviors to identify where a mindset shift will support the tasks that are required for optimal performance.
+As certified consultants, we work with managers to demonstrate the power of combining the personalized insights of DiSC® with active emotional intelligence development.
 Team members discover an agile approach to workplace interactions and learn to navigate outside their comfort zone, empowering them to meet the demands of any situation.

-Step 2 – Goal Setting
+2. Goal Setting

 The greatest indicator of future success depends on alignment.
 Self-alignment is the first step.
 If an employee is not self-aligned, over time their commitment will wane.
 First, the most important thing a manager can do is discover the seed within the employee that motivates them to show up to do their work.
 Secondly, the manager should work with the employee to set practical tactical goals that will help support the individual’s pursuit of self-actualization and mastery in life and at work.
 Using this method, the employee self directs and changes behavior and performance.

-Finally, the goal setting conversation needs to happen immediately and consistently.
+Finally, the goal-setting conversation needs to happen immediately and consistently.
 Too often managers take a “wait and see” approach.
 This method never works.
 As soon as a target or goal is missed, the conversation needs to occur.

-Step 3 – Ongoing Coaching
+3. Ongoing Coaching

 There are many methods for coaching.
-We recommend a method which ensures self-alignment that supports team alignment with specific measurable mindset and tactical targets.
-Remember that you should be educating the team member from their first interview that your company follows a culture of coaching and that each team member is responsible for self-motivation and accountability.
+We recommend a method that ensures self-alignment that supports team alignment with specific measurable mindset and tactical targets.
+Remember that you should be educating the team member from their first interview that your company follows a culture of coaching, and that each team member is responsible for self-motivation and accountability.

 Ready to get started?
 Download one of our simple coaching forms to assist you.
 Give at least 15 minutes per month to a coaching session that is dedicated to self-alignment with specific targets.